What may be learnt from the New England colonists' treatment of the Indians

 Prior to the coming of the colonists, explorers had captured Indians and sold them as slaves.
 Such was Squanto, who escaped from Spain to London, learnt English, and returned to New England to find his clan dead, and the Pilgrims arrived at New Plymouth.
 He lived with the Pilgrims for a time, helped them to plant their first crops, and introduced them to Massasoit, the overall sachem of the Wampanoag.
 Massasoit asked the Plymouth people to give English names to his sons: Wamsutta became Alexander and Metacom Philip (Willeson 1945.390).
 The Wampanoag beliefs were based on their shaman manipulating the spirits (manito) in the landscape for healing or for projecting misfortune at a distance on those that displeased them.
 Their Great Spirit was Kehtannit the creator, but he or it was never personalized, and had not moral attributes or gender.
 According to Morton they had a concept of the creation of a first man and woman, believed that a flood had killed wicked men, and looked forward to life after death with the Great Spirit (Morton 1637).

 The colonies that settled in New England were the New Plymouth Pilgrims arriving in 1620, the Cape Ann and Salem group north of Boston in 1618, and the Massachusetts Bay Colony settling around Boston beginning in 1630 and further migrations made the Bay the largest colony.
 The Dorchester Company of investors of colonization had as one of its goals the evangelization of the Indians.
 They commenced a settlement at Cape Ann north of present Boston where the fishing was good, but the land was not fertile to have expansive agricultural settlement.
 The Massachusetts Bay Company obtained a charter from Charles I, glad to be rid of Puritans who would disrupt his church policies, in 1629.
 John Winslow joined the enterprise, although his family thought he should stay in England to realize his aims there.
 His aims for the colony were to curb the spread on Roman Catholicism in America.
 The Jesuits were active in French Canada to the north and the French and Spaniards to the south in Florida and Mexico and if judgment fell on England there would be an example of Reformation society left in America.
 Therefore many saw one of the aims of the colonies was to enable the natives to be brought from error to sincere Christianity (Johnson 1998.26).
+Roger Williams saw them as descendents of the lost tribes of Israel due to apparent similarities of customes (Daniels 2012.171).
+The Pilgrims of Plymouth established a peace treaty with the nearby Wampanoag in the first terrible winter of 1620 defined a basis of mutual reciprocity in behavor and property (Daniels 2012.172).
+Much of the Indians culture and physique was admired in New England's Prospects (1634) by William Wood (Daniels 2012.174).
 John Winslow leader of the Bay company liked their task as 'A city set on a hill', quoting Christ's words (Matthew 5:8), that His disciples should be an example in the life style and behavior to the world.
 Winslow fervently wished they be an example to the world how they believed church and society should be shaped by the Bible.
 This is how the Christians saw their enterprise of settling in New England, including a goal to convert the Indians.

 Growth in English Migration